Students & Student Interests

-Brian K. Goodman studies the history of twentieth-century American literature, thought, and culture in comparative perspective.
+Brian K. Goodman studies twentieth-century American literature and cultural history in comparative perspective.
 He first experimented with transnational approaches to American studies as an undergraduate at Stanford, where he wrote his thesis on the influence of Beat literature on Czech dissident culture.
 His master’s thesis at Oxford focused on Philip Roth and counterfactual history, reflecting an ongoing interest in the links between literary form and political history.
 His current research attempts to map the literary and cultural relationship between the U.S. and the Eastern Bloc during the Cold War in order to discover what happens when artists and their work move between supposedly free and unfree political spaces.

 Aaron Hatley received a B.A. in Music and the Integrated Program in Humane Studies from Kenyon College in 2008.
 His current research focuses on radio, popular music, and automobile travel in the 1930s and '40s, in an effort to understand the concurrent expansion of mass media and changing patterns of mobility and popular culture in the prewar period.
 His teaching interests include various facets of music, literature, and the arts in the context of American cultural history.